DEFOLIATION IN COTTON: USE A ‘TEAM’ APPROACH FOR OPTIMAL APPLICATIONS

 MATERIALS

 The last step of this process is to pick which harvest aid material would be best for the selected cotton field.
+Because field conditions are highly variable, work with your local team of PhytoGen field agronomists, consultants, retailers and Extension to determine the right defoliant for your situation.

 • Hormonal defoliants: These increase ethylene synthesis, resulting in leaf drop, and are less likely to cause “leaf stick.”